 It might seem an impossible task to make a period costume.
 All those layers!
 All that authentic adornment!
-But believe it, you can use a little ingenuity and a just as little money and still come up with a period drama costume.
+But believe it, you can use a little ingenuity and just as little money and still come up with a period drama costume.

 Three or four rows of that little chewing gum, when spray-painted, can make a bejewelled breastplate for Cleopatra.
-A paper cone with a sheer and solid-coloured kerchief can make a medieval costume addition for an upper class character.
+A paper cone with a sheer and solid-coloured kerchief can make a medieval costume addition for an upper-class character.
 A specially dressed wig can make for a barrister’s periwig.

 Period Theatre Costume Supplies

 - Sample pictures of the period drama costume (check history websites and theatre performance sites)